 Thousands of emigrants died before reaching their destination because nearly 20 out of every 100 passengers died at sea either from fever or starvation.
 After the Irish potato famine of 1846, “out of about ninety-eight thousand laborers sent from Ireland to Canada … nearly twenty-five thousand perished in consequence of the poor rations and defective ventilation of the ships.”

-Ship travel was not the only Victorian danger.
-Crinoline, which was a stiffened petticoat or rigid shape designed to support and form a woman’s dress into a bell shape, was described by one paper in this sense:
+Ship travel was only one of the Victorian Era dangers as crinoline was another.
+Crinoline was a stiffened petticoat or rigid shape designed to support and form a woman’s dress into a bell shape.
+It was described in this sense in 1863:

 “We use the word ‘crinoline’ in its conventional meaning — that is, an extravagantly large hoop, or congeries of hoops, whether made of steel, whalebone, or other material.”

-But crinoline was more than a fashion statement.
+But crinoline was more than just a fashion statement.
 It was dangerous and blamed for numerous deaths, including the death of an 18-year-old named Sarah Padley.
 According to Thomas Spencer, about 11:20 in the morning he heard screams and found Padley with her dress on fire.
 He grabbed a carpet, rolled Padley in it, and succeeded in extinguishing the flames but not before every particle Padley was wearing, except for her boots, was completely consumed by fire.
 Not only was Padley burnt but also two rooms were set on fire.
-Padley was wearing a muslin dress extended by crinoline, and, apparently, when she crossed the room, the skirt of her dress touched the fire and immediately ignited.
+After the accident it was learned that Padley was wearing a muslin dress extended by crinoline, and, apparently, when she crossed the room, the skirt of her dress touched the fire and immediately ignited.
 The Middlesex coroner, a Dr. Lankester, noted:

 “[It was] one of those numerously distressing casualties from the use of the dangerous crinolines … [and] if every fatal crinoline accident were reported the pubic would know of them, and … crinoline would soon be abandoned.”

-In fact, Lankester claimed that between 1861 and 1864 “as many females have met their deaths by fire as were burned to death in Santiago!” and, of these 2,500 deaths, he claimed “the great majority … resulted from the use of crinoline!”
+In fact, Lankester claimed that between 1861 and 1864 “as many females have met their deaths by fire as were burned to death in Santiago!”
+Of these 2,500 deaths, he claimed “the great majority … resulted from the use of crinoline!”

-Victorians also had hardly a food or drink that did not have an additive in it.
+Victorians also had hardly a food or drink that did not have an additive in it making it another of the Victorian Era dangers.
 Liquor, bread, cheese, pickled vegetables, and sugary confections were just some of the items poisoned with such things as copper, sulphuric acid, or lead.
 To stop these poisonings, numerous acts were passed between 1860 and 1879 that helped to create safer foods, but it did not completely solve the problem.

 Milk dealers regularly added a boracic acid (sometimes called boric acid) preparation to milk to retard its coagulation and did so into the 1890s.
 Boracic acid was considered an antiseptic agent and a great food preservative because “when applied to milk warm from the cow, it kept it sweet and lasted twice as long as milk not treated with it.”
 A Professor Caldwell popularized boracic acid’s use and drank milk with boracic acid in it.
 He claimed, “No injury occurs to the milk in using 1 part boracic acid for 1000 of milk.”
 Additionally, proponents of the acid asserted that it was “as permissible to add boracic acid to a food as it is to add salt.”